 Somewhere around 8–12 hours after your last meal, you start to burn mainly stored body fat for fuel.[31]

 This will deplete stored glycogen (carbohydrate-based fuel) in your liver and muscles, requiring your body to turn to stored body fat earlier.
 You can speed this up by having a lower-carbohydrate meal as your last meal and by doing some light to moderate exercise afterward.
 Ready to optimize your fasting journey?
-Get started today by taking the SIMPLE quiz!
+Get started today by taking the Simple quiz!

 1. Emery EM, Schmid TL, Kahn HS, Filozof PP. A review of the association between abdominal fat distribution, health outcome measures, and modifiable risk factors.
 Am J Health Promot.
 1993 May-Jun;7(5):342–53.